devramsean0/Nixie-Pendant-Archived/README.md

 ## Folder Layout
 - `bms/` - Board files for the BMS (Battery Management System), handles lipo charging and safe discharge, usb & battery cutover and power regulation to the LV rail
+- `socket/` - My bootleg IN-16 socket, very simple. just pads and holes. but like, this should hold the tube in (probably)
 - `PendantLib.pretty/` - Shared part footprints